autocrypt/autocrypt/doc/other-crypto-interop.rst

 if i have for a person an non-Autocrypt pgp key and an Autocrypt key, which one do i use to encrypt mails for that person?

-- Look up email address in pgp keyring
+- Look up e-mail address in pgp keyring
 - if there is a key that has better user ID validity for the matching address than "unknown", use that one
 - else look up a key from the Autocrypt state (which is also in the keyring)